 In 1938, we see her next well-documented experience in a major mixed-entry rally.
 She won the Coupe des Dames of the Monte Carlo Rally, driving a Matford with a Madame d’Herlique.
 In addition to her first Le Mans experience, sportscars were definitely on the menu.
 Driving the Delahaye with Anne-Cécile Rose-Itier, she scored what was probably the best result of her career: third in the Paris 12 Hours.

 At this point, the worsening situation in Europe meant that there was little circuit racing, although the winter rallies carried on to start with.
-Back in the Matford, Germaine entered the 1939 Monte Carlo Rally with Madame Bagarry as navigator.
+Back in the Matford, Germaine entered the 1939 Monte Carlo Rally with Jane Bagarry as navigator.
 Driving solo in the Delahaye, she also entered the Critérium Paris-Nice road race, but did not finish.
 She entered the Paris-St. Raphaël once more in the Delahaye, and won the Saint-Eutrope hillclimb stage.

 The next time we come across Germaine is in 1948.
 She returned to the Paris 12 Hours, this time driving an 1100cc Simca with Emmanuel Baboin.
 Unfortunately, she was only 27th this time.
 In 1949, back in a now-elderly Delahaye, she and Yvonne Simon drove in the Spa 24 Hours.
 They were eleventh, and won their class.